What Is Microsoft Lists?

 Integration with OneDrive

-The Lists app allows users to create private lists, so you could say it is a tool for both corporate and personal use.
+Using Microsoft Lists, users can create private lists, making it a tool suitable for both corporate and personal use.
 If you create a personal list, it is stored directly in your Microsoft 365 OneDrive for Business and not in the SharePoint library.

 Collaboration with Microsoft Teams

-Just click “+” to open the tab library and add a new instance of the Lists application tab to a selected channel to get started.
+- Click “+” in a Teams channel to open the tab library and add a Lists application tab to the selected channel.

-Step 1.
-Find Lists and click on it.
+- Find the Lists application and click it.

 The Lists app in Microsoft Teams supports the following functions: